 Holidaymakers parking at airports warned over ‘serious financial sting’

-Consumer group Which? compared prices for a week’s stay in mid-August paid for on the day with those paid four months earlier.

-Holidaymakers are being charged up to four times more for airport parking if they pay on arrival rather than in advance, according to new research.
+Customers are being charged up to four times more for airport parking when paying on arrival versus booking online in advance

-Consumer group Which? said its analysis of prices at 16 UK airport car parks revealed the “serious financial sting”.

-It compared prices for a week’s stay in mid-August paid for on the day with those paid in advance four months earlier.

 Rory Boland, editor of magazine Which?
 Travel, said: “When you’re planning a holiday, sorting out your airport parking can easily slip down your to-do list, but our research found leaving it to the last minute can come with a serious financial sting.